mrkkrp/markkarpov.com/post/canon-eos-r-settings.md

   relative, active touch area should be right.
 This way you can move the AF area using your right thumb while looking through the view finder.

+## Set-up

+This is the yellow menu with wrench icon.

+* `Beep` (page 3).
+A matter of taste, but I disable it because it is obvious to me when the camera focuses.
+I don't like to go around beeping all the time and distracting people (who I may want to shoot!).

 ## Custom functions

 This is the orange menu with camera icon with some sort of meter underneath.